-ARTIST’S STATEMENT 2018
+ARTIST’S STATEMENT 2019

 I feel fortunate to be an artist with an inner dialogue, an inner life, who draws a lot.
-My paintings come from emotional responses to world events, to technology, to artwork I see, to personal experiences, to friends, to trees, to weather.
+My artworks come from emotional responses to world events, to technology, to artwork I see, to personal experiences, to friends, to trees, to weather.
 The subject is always an individual person.
 I make art from a personal and emotional place.
 Most recently my images include a cell phone, computer, airplane or drone.

 Drawing from a live model, a snapshot, or a memory, I begin a painting.
 Making a painting is a search for the unifying thread or flow through paint of the three dimensional image on a flat surface.
 I use images of women who I draw from life.
-So the "life force" of the painting is that of the model.
+So the "life force" of the painting is that of the individual who is the model.
 The physical “pose” of the figure generates the composition.
 An angle of an arm, a turning of a head, begins the rhythmic application of color.
 Once begun, the painting has a life of its own and can change quite a bit.
 The process of painting reveals the unified rhythm or flow of the piece and it is always new to me at its completion.

 I also make mosaic murals as public art.
 When designing for a public piece, I most feel a connection to the community.